baapham/bootstrap-laravel-react/README.md

 I'm also running Homestead

-You might want to add your own [.env](https://quickadminpanel.com/blog/how-to-use-laravel-env-example-files/) file as well - here's one for Laravel 6
+Check out the .env.example to add your own .env file

 Used this for one of my projects so you may run into some issues, please let me know so I can help fix it up in this project.